zheguang/Notebook/Kafka/diskless-summary.md

 3. **Long term:** Kafka's architecture will likely evolve toward cloud-native patterns.
 Competitors like WarpStream and AutoMQ have already proven object storage viability, pressuring Apache Kafka to adapt.

-The current stalemate reflects a healthy but challenging debate about Kafka's future.
+The current state reflects a healthy but challenging debate about Kafka's future.
 The community must balance backward compatibility with innovation, performance with cost, and unified direction with vendor flexibility.
 Whatever path emerges will shape Kafka's relevance in cloud-native architectures for years to come.

 ## Further reading